sketch-city/harvey-connect/README.md

-# HarveryHelper
+# HarveyHelper

-An app to help coordinate relief efforts in Houston after hurricane Harvery. built with React Native.
+An app to help coordinate relief efforts in Houston after hurricane Harvey. built with React Native.

 # Getting Started
 First, clone the project, go to the terminal, and run `yarn` at the root of the project.
 You should also